alaeddine-hash/Cache_Query/README.md

   ```bash
   mvn clean install

 3. Run the application:

   ```bash
   java -jar target/cache-query-app.jar

 4. Configuration :

+    ```bash
+    # To change the cache expiration time, edit the application.properties file
     The application is configured using application.properties file located in the src/main/resources folder.
     The application is configured to use an in-memory cache by default.
 To use a different cache implementation,